Studying Law at University – Types of Law Degrees

 Jurisprudence is one of Oxford’s law courses and is centred around academic theory and philosophy associated with legal studies.
 While it’s less practical than courses at many similar institutions, Jurisprudence is still a qualifying law degree.

 Reading law at Oxford is undoubtedly extremely prestigious and has brilliant graduate prospects.
 Read more on our studying law at Oxbridge guide.

 Expert Insight: Studying at Oxford Law School – written by current Oxford law student Samantha.

-Scots law is the Scottish equivalent to an English/Welsh LLB.
+Scots law is the Scottish equivalent to an English/Welsh LLB law degree.
 However, if you study Scots Law in Scotland and decide to practice law in England or Wales, you would have to do the GDL afterwards.
 This is because there are significant differences between the English and Scottish legal systems.